Jonathan2251/lbt/source/lldb.rst

    :local:
    :depth: 4

-With scanf from newlib/libc and printf from compiler-rt, now ready to porting lldb.
+With `scanf` from newlib/libc and `printf` from compiler-rt, we are now ready
+to start porting LLDB.
 Beginning...